igorkry/tnt4j-streams/README.md

 level you must define it `locator="*"` anyway, since locator value can't be empty.

-**NOTE:** using locator path token value `#` (e.g. `locator="#"`) you can make parser to get all yet parser un-touched map entries from that level and put it all as activity entity fields/properties by using map entry data as this:
+**NOTE:** using locator path token value `#` (e.g. `locator="#"`) you can make parser to get all yet parser un-touched map entries from that level and output them as activity entity fields/properties by using map entry data as follows:
 * map entry key  - field/property name
 * map entry value - field/property value

-This allows user to map part of the entries manually and rest - automatically.
-Consider map has such entries:
+This allows the user to map part of the entries manually and the remainder automatically.
+Consider a map having the following entries:
 ```
 entry1: key=key1, value=value1
 entry2: key=key2, value=value2